imxrt-rs/imxrt-hal/README.md

 - creating board support packages (BSP), or higher-level libraries, for i.MX RT systems

 Enabling the `"rt"` feature-flag will link in the i.MX RT interrupt table.
 If you're familiar with crates that are generated from `svd2rust`, [the `"rt"` feature](https://docs.rs/svd2rust/0.17.0/svd2rust/#the-rt-feature) has the same behaviors in the `imxrt-hal` as it does in `svd2rust`-generated crates.

-### RAL

-If you prefer a lower-level interface for i.MX RT processor registers, consider using the `imxrt-ral`.
-The `imxrt-ral` is modeled after the [`stm32ral` crate](https://github.com/adamgreig/stm32ral).
-It provides direct access to the processor's registers.
-Use the `imxrt-ral` if you'd like to create your own hardware abstraction layer, or a custom driver.

-The `imxrt-ral` supports all i.MX RT processors:

-- [x] `"imxrt1011"`
-- [x] `"imxrt1015"`
-- [x] `"imxrt1021"`
-- [x] `"imxrt1051"`
-- [x] `"imxrt1052"`
-- [x] `"imxrt1061"`
-- [x] `"imxrt1062"`
-- [x] `"imxrt1064"`

-As with the HAL, the RAL also **requires** a feature flag to specify the processor variant.
-The RAL is [on crates.io](https://crates.io/crates/imxrt-ral).
-The RAL provides the `"rt"` feature flag, and the interrupt table definition, that's used by the HAL.

-### IOMUXC

-The `imxrt-iomuxc` crate family

-- defines the i.MX RT pad configuration interface, and
-- implements pad definitions for i.MX RT chip variants

-The interface is re-exported in the HAL, but maintained in a separate collection of crates.
-Use the `imxrt-iomuxc` crate family if you'd like to build your own HAL, and you don't want to re-implement all of the code necessary to define and configure processor pads.
-Use the `imxrt-iomuxc` interfaces if you're creating a driver, and that driver treats processor pads as owned resources.

 ## Q/A